alexej-schelle/InfoDiv/README.md

 # InfoDiv

-Python software for determination of information divergence from data transformations.
+Python software for determination of information and entropy divergence from data transformations.
 Work in progess...